honghanhh/wqu_capstone_project_3621/README.md

 ## 4. Project Setup & Execution

 ### 1. Creating a Virtual Environment
 While there are several ways to set up a Python virtual environment for this project, we recommend using conda, a powerful package manager and environment manager from Anaconda.
+Conda makes it easy to create, save, load, and switch between project environments, and it can handle packages from Python and other languages as well.
 Alternatively, you can also use venv, a module provided by Python itself to create virtual environments.
+Please note you may require additional setup if you use venv.

 **Recommended Method: Using conda**
-- Download and install `conda` at [here](https://www.anaconda.com/download).
+- Download and install `conda` by downloading the Anaconda distribution from [here](https://www.anaconda.com/download).
-- Create a virtual environment dedicated to this project by running the following commands:
+- Create a virtual environment dedicated to this project by running the following commands using Anaconda Prompt:
 ```bash
 conda create -n wqu_env python=3.9
 conda activate wqu_env